-- 12. Our Current Report on Form 8-K, filed on September 6, 2000; - 13.
-Our Current Report on Form 8-K, filed on October 10, 2000; - 14.
-Our Current Report on Form 8-K, filed on October 10, 2000; - 15.
-Our Current Report on Form 8-K, filed on October 13, 2000; - 16.
-Our Current Report on Form 8-K, filed on October 30, 2000; - 17.
-Our Current Report on Form 8-K, filed on December 21, 2000; - 18.
-Our Current Report on Form 8-K, filed on January 11, 2001; - 19.
-All other reports filed by us pursuant to Section 13(a) or 15(d) of the Exchange Act since December 31, 1999, including all materials incorporated by reference therein; and - 20.
-The description of the common stock contained in our Registration Statement on Form 8-A.
+- Our Annual Report on Form 10-K for the fiscal year ended December 31, 1999, filed on March 10, 2000, including all material incorporated by reference therein; - Our Current Report on Form 8-K, filed on February 1, 2000; - 3.
+Our Current Report on Form 8-K, filed on February 9, 2000; - 4.
+Our Current Report on Form 8-K, filed on February 24, 2000; - 5.
+All other reports filed by us pursuant to Section 13(a) or 15(d) of the Exchange Act since December 31, 1999, including all material incorporated by reference therein; and - 6.
+The description of the common stock contained in our Registration Statement on Form 8-A as filed on May 2, 1994.

-You may request a copy of these filings, at no cost to you, by writing or telephoning us at: Inhale Therapeutic Systems, Inc. Attention: Investor Relations, 150 Industrial Road, San Carlos, CA 94070 Telephone (650) 631-3100.
+You may request a copy of these filings, at no cost to you, by writing or telephoning us at:

+Inhale Therapeutic Systems, Inc. Attention: Investor Relations 150 Industrial Road, San Carlos, CA 94070 Telephone (650) 631-3100.

 Our common stock is quoted on the Nasdaq National Market under the symbol "INHL".
-The last reported sales price of the common stock on the Nasdaq National Market ("Nasdaq") on January 31, 2001 was \$38.31 per share.
+The last reported sales price of the common stock on the Nasdaq National Market ("Nasdaq") on March 13, 2000 was \$114.0625 per share.
 You may inspect reports and other information concerning us at the offices of the National Association of Securities Dealers, Inc., 1735 K Street, N.W., Washington, D.C.
+20006

 You should rely only on the information incorporated by reference or provided in this prospectus.
 We have authorized no one to provide you with different information.
-This prospectus is an offer to sell or to buy only the securities referred to herein, and only under circumstances and in jurisdictions where it is lawful to do so.
 You should not assume that the information in this prospectus is accurate as of any date other than the date on the front of the document.